 The following is a brief guide outlining how septic tanks work and what they generally cost.

-About Septic Tanks
+About Septic Tanks in Ireland

 A septic tank system is made up of three components, the septic tank itself, the percolation area and the sub soil the effluent ultimately discharges into.